beric7/YOLOv4_infrastructure/README.md

 - OpenCV >= 2.4
 - Nvidia cuDNN >= 8.0.2
 - GPU with Compute Capability (CC) >= 3.0 (If GPU a GeForce GTX 650 or newer it is most likely compatible)

+## Reproduce Results
+- Download the [Google Colab](https://colab.research.google.com/drive/1MOjUxrYAl05Be2QVPyDC0D8bZ2TVXCif) to Google Drive and clone this repository.

 ## Setup for Training
 1. Clone the [repository](https://github.com/AlexeyAB/darknet.git)